Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Legacy/5 - Enumeration.md

 There were no new ports.

-As this was an old operating system and port 445 was open, I ran a `vuln` nmap scan to check if the system was vulnerable to [[Writeups/Hack the Box/Boxes/Blue/10 - Eternal Blue|Eternal Blue]]:
+As this was an old operating system and port 445 was open, I ran a `vuln` nmap scan to check if the system was vulnerable to [[CVE-2017-0143|Eternal Blue]]:

-TODO: add CVE page to these notes and link

 ```bash
 ┌──(mac㉿kali)-[~/Documents/HTB/legacy]